mingfang/terraform-provider-k8s/README.md

 - Supports the latest version of Kubernetes
 - Auto extract from live Kubernetes cluster and import as Terraform state
 - Convert Kubernetes manifests to Terraform files
-- A catalog of resusable [modules](https://github.com/mingfang/terraform-provider-k8s/tree/master/modules)
+- A catalog of reusable [modules](https://github.com/mingfang/terraform-provider-k8s/tree/master/modules)
 - A catalog of complete [solutions](https://github.com/mingfang/terraform-provider-k8s/tree/master/solutions) using the modules

 ## Requirements